 Which now begs the question, have you spotted these Thomcord grapes yet?

 Thomcord grapes are a hybrid of the seedless Thompson grapes.
-They’re very thin skinned and with the sweetest aromatic taste ever.
+They’re very thin-skinned and have the sweetest, most aromatic taste ever.

 If not for the fact that they are packaged and sold in clusters while still intact on their vine, one would seriously think these tiny grapes are blueberries.